Clark Fork Chapter

 Project Budburst Information is at the bottom of the page

-May 2, Thursday 6:30 pm: Mt.
+Early May, TBA Mt.
 Sentinel Budburst Botanist Michael Krebs will show us which flowers and leaves appear first on Mt Sentinel this year.
 Hiking up the Evans Street Trail to the fire road, we’ll see as many as 130 different species of plants.
 If there is interest, we’ll hike a loop that goes up to the forest patch within 500' of the summit.
 We’ll document the progress of spring as part of a long-term study which is incorporated into Project Budburst (budburst.org).
-Meet on the south side of the UM campus, at the corner of Beckwith Ave. and Madeline Ave. at the picnic table east of the Forest Service research lab.
-Call Clare (728-0189) for details.
+Meet on the south side of the UM campus, in the parking lot at the corner of Beckwith Ave. and Madeline Ave.
+See facebook.com/MNPSClarkForkChapter for map and details.
+Call Clare (728-0189) with questions.

-May 16, Thursday 6:30 pm: Plant Labeling Party Nosh on hors d’oeuvers and sweets while preparing this year’s plants for sale at the Missoula Farmers’ Market.
-Bring your labeling fingers and a savory or sweet dish to share.
+May 29, Thursday 6:30 pm: Plant Labeling Party Nosh on hors d’oeuvers and sweets while preparing this year’s plants for sale.
+Bring your labeling fingers and a savory or sweet dish to share to 2 September Drive, in Lincoln Hills of the Upper Rattlesnake.
 Call Clare (728-0189) for details.

-May 18, Saturday 8:00 am – 12:00 pm: Annual Montana Native Plant Society Plant Sale at the Missoula Farmers’ Market Many species of Montana native plants will be for sale this one day at the Market.
+May 31, Saturday 8:00 am – 12:00 pm: Annual Montana Native Plant Society Plant Sale Many species of Montana native plants will be for sale this one day at the Clark Fork River Market (new location) in Missoula.
 Come early for the best selection.

-June 9, Sunday 1:00 pm: Clarkia Weed Pull Party Join folks in the beautiful Jocko Valley at Native Ideals Seed Farm (nativeideals.com) for an afternoon of pulling weeds from the growing rows of Clarkia pulchella, good food, and a tour of this native plant farm.
+June 8, Sunday 1:00 pm: Clarkia Weed Pull Party Join folks in the beautiful Jocko Valley at Native Ideals Seed Farm (nativeideals.com) for an afternoon of pulling weeds from the growing rows of Clarkia pulchella, good food, and a tour of this native plant farm.
+This is a great chance to see mass planting (and blooming!) of scarlet gilia, cushion buckwheat, lanceleaf daisy, penstemons and, perhaps, the bitterroots will be in bloom.
 The farm is located to the southeast of Arlee at 31046 Jocko Rd.
 Call Bryce (726-3010) for details.

 Events could be canceled due to weather.
 Hikes typically proceed at a leisurely pace.
 Please bring adequate food, water, sunscreen, a hat, and be prepared for Montana’s unpredictable, inclement weather.
 No pets please!